Indigitous/theLifeWeb/README.md

 theLifeWeb
 ==========

-We Backend for theLife Mobile App
+Web Backend for theLife Mobile App
 ## API

 Status of the API could be checked at http://localhost:5000/api_taster

-* GET `/posts.json`: returns list of posts
+* GET '/v1/events.json' - get the full list of events associated with user (including user's group comembers' events)

 ## What's included